 In other words, prospective adoptive couples are not limited to agency adoptions.
 A significant number of adoptions in Virginia are direct parental placement adoptions, where a birth mother places her child directly with the adoptive parents she has chosen.

 Since a birth mother may place a child for adoption directly with the adoptive parents of her choosing, prospective adoptive parents need to think strategically about how they might come to the attention of such a birth mother.
-Prospective adoptive parents use all sorts of channels to spread the word of their interest in adopting: (i) the internet, (ii) word of mouth, and (iii) networking with family, friends, medical providers, adoption attorneys, pastors, and others who might be “gatekeepers” for a birth mother by placing flyers on bulletin boards in supermarkets, shoppings malls, laundromats, and college campuses.
+Prospective adoptive parents use all sorts of channels to spread the word of their interest in adopting, including the internet and networking with family, friends, medical providers, adoption attorneys, pastors, and others who might be “gatekeepers” for a birth mother looking to place her child.

 The laws vary from state to state.
 States are concerned that a wealthy couple might take advantage of a vulnerable birth mother as well as birth mothers who might “game” the system and place a baby to the highest bidder.
 Virginia is one of the more restrictive states in what they allow adoptive parents to pay.
-Virginia law in this area is found primarily in Va.
-Code § 63.2-1218.
+It is one of the reasons why Virginia law is less "adoption friendly" than other states.

 If an expense is not otherwise authorized, it is illegal – a Class 6 Felony – for adoptive parents to give money, property, service, or any other thing of value, or advertise such, in relation to adopting a child.